 Better Food’s environmental policy: why we sell meat, fish and dairy

-Better Food is a business on a mission: to cultivate and grow an organic, local and ethical food community, creating a better, fairer world for everyone.
+Better Food is a business on a mission: to create a better, fairer food community — one that cares for both people and planet.

 One issue that comes up with increasing frequency is about our continued decision to sell animal products.
 It’s complex, so worth unpacking and explaining.